Farama-Foundation/PettingZoo/docs/api.md

 `agent_iter(max_iter=2**63)` returns an iterator that yields the current agent of the environment.
 It terminates when all agents in the environment are done or when `max_iter` (steps have been executed).

-`last(observe=True)` returns observation, reward*, done, and info for the agent currently able to act.
+`last(observe=True)` returns observation, reward, done, and info for the agent currently able to act.
 The returned reward is the cumulative reward that the agent has received since it last acted.
 If `observe` is set to False, the observation will not be computed, and None will be returned in its place.
 Note that a single agent being done does not imply the environment is done.

 `reset()` resets the environment and sets it up for use when called the first time.